t3kt/raytk/README.md

 ### Load the Library

-Drag the tox file into your project.
-It's a good idea to put it in the *root* network (`/` rather than `/project1`), but not strictly necessary.
+Drag the tox file into the *root* network (`/` rather than `/project1`).
+There is a bug in the library that currently requires it to be placed at the root for the "Create" menu to work properly.
+This will be addressed in the next release.

 ### Creating a Network